John Campbell: Poulton, poverty and the real way to get tough on crime

 Basically.

-“More kids now are trans-gendering, or transitioning, than ever before,” said Donoghue the hunk, whose party reached six percent in Wednesday night’s 1News Verian Poll and may therefore hold the balance of power.
+“More kids now are trans-gendering, or transitioning, than ever before,” said Donoghue the hunk, whose party reached 6% in Wednesday night’s 1News Verian Poll and may therefore hold the balance of power.

 It’s “a true thing”, he said.
 “We want to make sure everyone’s safe.”